 - Fluid leaks

 - Excess emissions

 - Towing attachments

 - Seat belts (if fitted)

 - Tyre condition

 - All vehicle lights

 - Body condition

 - Horn (if fitted)

-- Unauthorised use of another company's motorised &/or non motorised equipment must not occur

 PENALTY: Vehicle operators not complying with this requirement shall have the vehicle's AUA immediately cancelled and the vehicle removed from airside.
 The AUA may be reissued once repairs have been affected and BAC has received written verification from an appropriately qualified person to that effect.